-The stimulus to accommodation is blur, which is corrected by adjusting the optical power of the crystalline lens.
-When one focuses on an object, it is expected that an object closer or further will appear blurred.
-Within a certain range, however, the defocus on the retina does not induce a detectable blur.
+Sensory stimulus Motor response Tolerance range Adjustment of Accommodation Blur the power of Depth of focus crystalline lens Vergence Binocular disparity Eye rotations Panum's fusional area however, the defocus on the retina does not induce a detectable blur.
 This range is called the depth of focus when it is measured on the retina, and depth of field when it is projected back in the object space.
-The depth of focus extends to about ± 0.3 diopters^{} [Campbell, 1957].
-The depth of focus is the vertical extent of the orange region in Figure 4.4, varying with the vergence (i.e. simulated) distance.
+The depth of focus extends to about ± 0.3 diopters [Campbell, 1957].
+The depth of focus is the vertical extent of the dark gray region in Figure 4.4, varying with the vergence (i.e. simulated) distance.